Roger-luo/Ion/README.md

 Have you cloned a Julia package, ready to contribute to it, but realize you need to fork it and change remote origin to remote upstream and add your own fork?

-Now ion clone handles all above with just one line! if you try `ion clone Example` it will look for the registered URL and try to clone it, and because you don’t seem to have access to this repo, we will ask if you want to fork it and if you say yes, we will do it for you.
+Now ion clone handles all above with just one line! if you try `ion clone Example` it will look for the registered URL and try to clone it, and because you don't seem to have access to this repo, we will ask if you want to fork it and if you say yes, we will do it for you.
 No opening browser is needed!

 #### Create a new package with pre-defined templates